-The results of operations for the three months ended March 31, 2007, as compared with the 2006 period, reflect sales growth and colder weather in 2007, the utilities' rate plans (which are designed to recover increased operations and maintenance expense, depreciation and property taxes, and interest charges) and the results of the competitive energy businesses including net mark-to-market effects.
-The following table presents the estimated effect on earnings per share and net income for the 2007 period, as compared to the 2006 period, resulting from these and other major factors:
+The results of operations for the three months ended March 31, 2008, as compared with the 2007 period, reflect sales growth, rate plans (which are designed to recover increases in certain operations and maintenance expenses, depreciation and property taxes, and interest charges), the impact of weather on first quarter revenues, the results of the competitive energy businesses including net mark-to-market effects, an additional reserve related to the Long Island City power outage, and the resolution of litigation with Northeast Utilities.
+The following table presents the estimated effect on earnings per share and net income for common stock for the 2008 period compared with the 2007 period:

-The earnings per share variations shown above reflect the dilutive effect of a higher weighted average number of common shares outstanding in the 2007 period (258 million shares) than in the 2006 period (246 million shares).
+The earnings per share variations shown above include the dilutive effect of a higher weighted average number of common shares outstanding in the 2008 period (272 million shares) than in the 2007 period (258 million shares).

-Refer to the company's First Quarter Form 10-Q, which will be filed today with the Securities and Exchange Commission, for the consolidated balance sheets at March 31, 2007 and December 31, 2006 and the consolidated income statements for the three months ended March 31, 2007 and 2006.
-For additional information related to utility sales and revenues go to the Con Edison Web site at www.conedison.com, select "Investor Information" and then select "Financial Reports."
+Refer to the company's First Quarter Form 10-Q, which is being filed today with the Securities and Exchange Commission, for the consolidated balance sheets at March 31, 2008 and December 31, 2007 and the consolidated income statements for the three months ended March 31, 2008 and 2007.
+Additional information related to utility sales and revenues is available at www.conedison.com (select "Shareholder Services" and then select "Press Releases").

 This press release contains forward-looking statements that reflect expectations and not facts.
 Actual results may differ materially from those expectations because of factors such as those identified in reports the company has filed with the Securities and Exchange Commission.